 v1.1 (1st Nov 2017, Fixed Typos):

-Paper is OK if to document ideas if don’t want to use planning software.
+Managing MoSCoW tasks on paper is OK if you do not want to use planning software.

-Some people say don’t develop an app that already exists”.
-You would not develop a new Uber app.
+Some people say “don’t develop an app that already exists”.
+Why would you develop a new Uber app?
 Henry Ford did make a new transportation mode when people were happy with horses, other car manufacturers like Tesla are moving in on the space so don’t be discouraged.

 If you don’t do this you are mad.
 Watch this video to see lessons learned from Trades Cloud.

-Developing and managing an app development cycle can be time-consuming and mentally draining.
+Developing and managing an app and planning (paying for) development cycle can be time-consuming and mentally draining.

 Having funds on hand to set up and build an app is very important.

 This can help you get moving but you will have to give away a slice of the profits and or IP, managing mentors and VC’s can be tiresome.

-There are plenty of business case generator templates but you will want to document some of the following.
+There are plenty of business case generator template, you will want to document some of the following.

-- What Problems does our app solve – App X will…
+- What Problems does your app solve – App X will..

-- Wat Milestones will your app go through – iOS, Android, Apple TV, Web etc..
+- What Milestones will your app go through – iOS, Android, Apple TV, Web etc..

-- How does your app Solve your customer’s problems – App X will…
+- How does your app Solve your customer’s problems (pain points) – App X will..

-- How will your app Find customers – Word of Mouth?
+- How will your app Find customers – Word of Mouth, Referrals, Advertisements?

-- What is tour Revenue model – Sales, Ad’s, Subscriptions?
+- What is your Revenue model – Sales, Ad’s, Subscriptions?

 - What is your apps Goal statement – App X will hit X users in X?

-- What are your apps Failure targets – If app X does not reach X or monthly costs reach Y….
+- What are your apps Failure points – If app X does not reach X or monthly costs reach Y….

-- What is your Unfair Advantage – Why will you succeed.
+- What is your Unfair Advantage – Why will you succeed over others?

 Proven Methodology can help you develop software and stay on track, software like Atlaz, JIRA or Trello are highly recommended tools.
 Capturing ideas and processing feedback in tools is very important.